demisto/content-docs/docs/integrations/parameter-types.md

 Once a parameter is set in an integration configuration, it is saved to the Cortex XSOAR database, so before changing an existing parameter, you have to consider the existing values (backward compatibility).
+For example, when adding a parameter with a default value to an existing integration, make sure you add the default value in the code as well as in the yml (As it wont be added to existing instances).